dirkschumacher/ompr/README.md

 ### Bin Packing

-An example of a more difficult model solved by symphony.
+An example of a more difficult model solved by GLPK

 ``` r
 max_bins <- 10